izagawd/stable_gen_map/README.md

 - keep `&T` **stable across internal resizes,**
 - and use **generational keys** to avoid use-after-free bugs.

 It’s designed for patterns like *graphs, self-referential structures, and arenas* where you want to keep `&T` references around while still inserting new elements.
+Great for patterns that rely on shared mutability on a single thread.

 > **Important:** This crate is intentionally single-threaded.
 The map types are not `Sync`, and are meant to be used from a single thread only.